Lincoln Tomb: History

 By 1895, the year the State acquired the memorial, it had fallen into disrepair.
-During a rebuilding and restoration program from 1899–1901, all five caskets were moved to a nearby subterranean vault.
-Following completion of the restoration, State officials returned them to the burial room and placed that of Lincoln in the sarcophagus it had occupied in 1874–1876.
+During a rebuilding and restoration program from 1899 to 1901, all five caskets were moved to a nearby subterranean vault.
+Following completion of the restoration, State officials returned them to the burial room and placed that of Lincoln in the sarcophagus it had occupied in 1874–76.
 Within a few months, however, at the request of Robert Todd Lincoln, the President's only surviving son, Lincoln's remains were moved to their final resting place – a concrete vault 10 ft below the surface of the burial room.
 In 1930–31 the State reconstructed the interior of the memorial in an Art Deco style.
 Rededicated in the later year by President Herbert Hoover, it has undergone little change since that time.

-The Lincoln Tomb was designated a National Historic Landmark on December 19, 1960, and listed on the National Register of Historic Places on October 15, 1980.
+The Lincoln Tomb was designated a National Historic Landmark in 1960.